Susan Curtiss: Controversy

-Other Major Accomplishments
+Other major accomplishments

-Critical Periods
+Critical periods

-Susan Curtiss’ work with Genie lent itself greatly to her research on critical periods.
+Susan Curtiss's work with Genie lent itself greatly to her research on critical periods.
 As the case study of Genie demonstrated, reaching puberty without having had significant exposure to language does not mean that an individual will be unable to communicate for the remainder of their life.
 Rather, it means that while the individual can learn vocabulary but will be extremely unlikely to learn the syntax of the language.

 In 1980, Curtiss began research on a woman who was given the pseudonym “Chelsea.”
 Chelsea, 32, had been born deaf, but in childhood was not diagnosed as such.
 This misdiagnosis led to Chelsea never receiving any language input from American Sign Language (ASL) nor any auditory input.

-Additionally, no system of home-sign ever arose in her home.
+Additionally, no system of home sign ever arose in her home.
 Local social services requested an examination of Chelsea when she was 32, leading to the discovery that she was deaf.
 At that time, she was fitted with her first pair of hearing aids, and began working with Susan Curtiss.